Anipro-10/Predicting-Stress-Strain-Curves-of-Irradiated-Eurofer-97-from-Indentation-Curves-using-Deep-Learning/README.md

 # Predicting Stress-Strain Curves from Indentation Data using Deep Learning

-This project implements a deep learning approach to predict stress-strain curves of irradiated Eurofer 97 steel using indentation (load-displacement) data.
+This project implements a deep learning approach to predict stress-strain curves of irradiated Eurofer 97 steel using micro-indentation data.
 The model uses a hybrid neural network architecture combining LSTM and dense layers to establish relationships between indentation behavior and mechanical properties.

 ## Overview